adameli22/strapi-starter-template/README.md

 ### `starter-template`

-this is a Strapi cmd template with essentall plugins and content types to start a new project.
+this is a Strapi CMS template with essentall plugins and content types to start a new project.

 content-types: